reactnorth/akainula-confederation-college-json-test/README.md

 This deployment method uses a local Python server to create a staging environment that serves the project files.

 On GitHub, the project is served via GitHub's Pages staging environment.
-The live URL can be seen here:
+The live URL can be seen here: https://reactnorth.github.io/akainula-confederation-college-json-test/

-Deployment method and URL ■ Approximate time spent ■ Any tradeoffs or design choices
+Approximate time spent: 2 hours

+The design choices that were made in this project were intended to represent Confederation College's current brand & web UI.